 In order to do this, Flood Re provides reinsurance cover at a subsidised fixed rate to cedants, resulting in an expected underwriting loss each financial year.
-The Company finances this through a £180m Levy on UK household insurers.
-The Levy also finances the purchase of an outwards reinsurance programme to protect the Company up to a £2.286bn (2021: £2.273bn) maximum Liability Limit (the Liability Limit).
+The Company finances this through a £135m (this was reduced from £180m from 1 April 2022) Levy on UK household insurers.
+The Levy also finances the purchase of an outwards reinsurance programme to protect the Company up to a £1.9bn (2022: £2.286bn) maximum Liability Limit (the Liability Limit).